Mandinka language: Tone

 In Senegal and Gambia, Mandinka is approaching a system of pitch accent under the influence of local non-tonal languages such as Wolof, Serer, and Jola.

 The tonal system remains more robust in the Eastern and Southern Mandinka dialects (Tilibo) spoken in the Guinea-Bissau, Guinea and Eastern Senegal.
 These conservative dialects merge into other conservative Manding languages like Maninka, the once official language of the Mali Empire, Bambara, and Susu.
 All of these preserve the typical West African terraced downstep in tonality that is only lightly alluded to in the Western Mandinka dialects spoken in much of Gambia and Senegal.

 Vowels

 Vowel qualities are /i e a o u/.
 All may be long or short.
 There are no nasal vowels; instead, there is a coda consonant /ŋ/.
 Long vowels are written double: aa, ee, ii, oo, uu.

 Consonants

 The following table gives the consonants in the Latin orthography, and their IPA equivalent when they differ.

-Syllabic nasals occur in e.g. nnààm 'yes!' (response), ŋte "I, me".
+Syllabic nasals occur, such as in nnààm 'yes!' (response), ŋte "I, me".
 Word-initial mb, nd, ndy, ng occur but are not particularly common; it is not clear whether they should be considered syllabic nasals or additional consonants.